Overview

 C++ Source Code (against 1199)

-// detail levels bout << "you'll always see this" << D_CRIT; bout << "but usually not this" << D_VERB; bout << "and this only when debugging" << D_1; // split messages bout << "parameter mismatch: "; if (A > B) { bout << "A > B"; } else { bout << "A <= B"; } bout << D_WARN;
+// detail levels bout << "you'll see this by default" << D_WARN; bout << "and this" << D_INFO; bout << "but not this" << D_VERB; // split messages bout << "parameter mismatch: "; if (A > B) { bout << "A > B"; } else { bout << "A <= B"; } bout << D_WARN;